 - 1. The Chair shall preside over the hearing and shall: - a.
 Maintain control over the hearing and direct the proceedings to ensure that sufficient time is allotted to each party. - b.
 Allow the Grievant and Respondent, and their respective witnesses, to present evidence and ensure that anyone providing evidence responds to questions by the Committee on his/her own behalf.
 The Chair may also limit the number of witnesses to prevent repetitive or cumulative testimony and may grant adjournments as deemed necessary.
 Formal rules of evidence do not apply and there will be no cross-examination. - c.
 Address any evidentiary concerns prior to and/or during the hearing including, but not limited to, excluding irrelevant, immaterial, or new allegations or evidence; or advising the Grievance Committee to disregard evidence lacking in credibility or that is improperly prejudicial (i.e. rumors). - d.
 Adjourn the hearing at its conclusion.
 The hearing shall not exceed one and a half hours in length. - 2.
-The Grievant has the burden of proving that he/she has been directly and adversely professionally affected by the Action of the Respondent which deviated materially from the existing policies and procedures related to appointment, promotion, tenure or dismissal of EVMS Faculty, or policies and procedures of ODU, the SOM or SHP, or was arbitrary, capricious, unreasonable, or contrary to the facts and that such injury is remediable. - 3.
-The hearing will be audio recorded. - E. Deliberations.
+The Grievant has the burden of proving that he/she has been directly and adversely professionally affected by the Action of the Respondent which deviated materially from the existing policies and procedures of EVMS, or was arbitrary, capricious, unreasonable, or contrary to the facts and that such injury is remediable.

+- 3. The hearing will be audio recorded. - E. Deliberations.
 After the conclusion of the hearing, the Grievance Committee shall meet to determine its findings, conclusions, and recommendation for dismissal or remedy of the Grievance. - F. Information Requests.
-At any time before or after the hearing, the Chair or Committee may request additional information or clarification from the Grievant or Respondent and may request information or documentation from other areas with relevant information.
-The Committee may request assistance from the Office of Faculty Affairs and Professional Development. - G. Post-Hearing Report.
-Within 30 days of the hearing, the Grievance Committee will prepare a written report to the Executive Vice President (the "EVP") which shall contain the history of the Grievance, the findings of facts by the Grievance Committee, and the Committee's recommendation for action, including remedies, with all documents received by the Committee attached.
+At any time before or after the hearing, the Chair or Committee may request additional information or clarification from the Grievant or Respondent and may request information or documentation from within EVMS.
+The Committee may request assistance from the Office of Faculty Affairs and Professional Development or other EVMS office. - G. Post-Hearing Report.
+Within 30 days of the hearing, the Grievance Committee will prepare a written report to the EVMS President which shall contain the history of the Grievance, the findings of facts by the Grievance Committee, and the Committee's recommendation for action, including remedies, with all documents received by the Committee attached.
 The Committee may request additional time to prepare the written report from the President when necessary.